 You must submit your proposal to your chair and dean with ample time allowed for their internal review.
 It is recommended you give your chair at least two weeks to review and your dean an additional two weeks to review.
 You should also check with your chair and dean to ask if they have specific internal deadlines for your department and/or school.

-Deadlines for final submission to the Office for International Programs
+Deadlines for final submission to the Office of International Programs

 For programs planning to travel during:

-...the proposal deadline for final submission to the Office for International Programs, with signatures from your chair and dean, is:
+...the proposal deadline for final submission to the Office of International Programs, with signatures from your chair and dean, is:

 |January Term 2020||05/1/2019|

 Proposals submitted after the deadlines will not be accepted.

 There are two minima to consider.
 OIP requires 10 students at a minimum.
 A faculty-led study abroad program proposal whose associated course has enrolled many more than 10 students when previously offered as a regular, on-campus course are much more likely to be accepted for implementation by OIP.
 Note that no travel bookings will be made until 10 students have financially committed to the faculty-led study abroad program.